OSM-Notes/OSM-Notes-API/docs/TROUBLESHOOTING.md

 4. **Connection Refused**:
    - Check `redis.conf`: `bind 0.0.0.0` (for remote access)
    - Check firewall: `sudo ufw allow 6379/tcp`
+   - Verify Redis is running: `sudo systemctl status redis-server`
+   - Start Redis if not running: `sudo systemctl start redis-server`
+   - See [TROUBLESHOOTING_REDIS.md](TROUBLESHOOTING_REDIS.md) for detailed steps

 **Note**: Redis is optional.
 If not configured (`REDIS_HOST` empty), the API uses in-memory rate limiting (not persistent across restarts).

+**Quick Fix**: If Redis is on the same machine, use `REDIS_HOST=localhost` instead of the IP address.

 ### Rate Limiting Not Working